 You’ll have to pay different fees if you decide to purchase a membership:

 - You’ll have to purchase the number of points you want to get each year.
 Currently, Disney is offering a rate of $207 per point.
 There is a minimum of 150 points a year.
 The points represent the bulk of the initial cost.

 - There are closing costs for the real estate deed.
-These costs vary depending on the resort you choose, but they start at around $600.
+These costs vary depending on your chosen resort, starting at around $600.